U.S. Department of State Seal

 • Your legal options in case of malpractice are very limited in Malaysia.

-• Although Malaysia has many elective/cosmetic surgery facilities that are on par with those found in the United States, the quality of care varies widely.
-If you plan to undergo surgery in Malaysia, make sure that emergency medical facilities are available and professionals are accredited and qualified.
+• The quality of care can vary widely in elective or cosmetic surgery facilities.
+If you plan to have surgery in Malaysia, make sure that emergency medical care is available, and providers are accredited and qualified.

 Pharmaceuticals

-• Although surrogacy agencies/clinics claim surrogacy is legal in Malaysia, there is no legal framework for foreigners or same-sex couples to pursue surrogacy in Malaysia.
-As a result, surrogacy agreements between foreign or same-sex intending parents and gestational mothers are not enforced by Malaysia courts.
+• Even though some surrogacy agencies or clinics say surrogacy is legal in Malaysia, there is no legal system for foreigners or same-sex couples to do so.
+Surrogacy agreements with gestational mothers are not legal and will not be enforced by Malaysia courts.

 Water Quality